vassiliphilippov/vassiliphilippov.github.io/education/1-education-as-medicine.md

 Which method would you choose?

 For centuries, the answer was clear.
-Phonics—teaching children to connect letters with sounds—has been around since at least the 1600s, and it worked.
+Phonics—teaching children to connect letters with sounds—has been around since at least the 1600s[^keeleguide1667], and it worked.
 Generations of children learned to read by breaking down words into their building blocks.

-Then came the 1800s, and with it, Horace Mann.
+Then came the 1800s, and with it, Horace Mann[^mann1848].
 Mann—widely regarded as the father of American education—believed sounding out words distracted children from their meaning.
 Instead, he argued, children should learn to recognize words as whole units, just as they recognize faces.
-By the early 1900s, phonics had been replaced in most American schools by a look-say method, later known as whole language.
+By the early 1900s, phonics had been replaced in most American schools by a look-say method, later known as whole language[^parker2021].

 By the 1950s, the results were clear.
 Kids weren’t learning to read.